kinecosystem/marketplace-server/.github/CONTRIBUTING.md

 1. What did you do?
 1. What did you expect to see?
 1. What did you see instead?

+## Getting Started Contributing Code

+1. Create your own fork of the code
+1. Do the changes in your fork
+1. Be sure you have followed the code style for the project
+1. Make sure you add unit tests to any new code you wrote
+1. Send a pull request

 ## Code review process